 Montreal in February is far more vibrant than you might expect from a glance at the weather forecast, which admittedly can be on the chilly side this time of year.
-Yet Montreal events in February of 2020 include major outdoor attractions like a snow festival and a festival of lights.
+Yet Montreal events in February include major outdoor attractions like the annual Festival of Lights or skiing on the region's slopes.

-The key to loving winter in Montreal, or winter anywhere in Canada, is to embrace the season for what it is, which is cold.
-You should dress in layers and proper winter gear, especially if you're prepared to hit the slopes.
-Once you're out there exploring Mount Royal on snowshoes or cross-country skis, you'll probably have to unzip your parka to let out some body heat, but keep in mind that cold days can drop to negative 20 degrees Celcius (-4 F).
+The key to loving February in Montreal, or winter anywhere in Canada, is to embrace the season for what it is, which is cold.
+You should dress in layers and proper winter gear, especially if you're heading to the mountains.